top of page

 These statistics highlight some of the many challenges retailers face in the current threat landscape.
 Use these statistics and resources to acknowledge cyber lessons learned and take steps to improve your own security posture.

-Learn how Pondurance MDR services can integrate with the team and technology at your brick-and-mortar or e-commerce business to strengthen your cybersecurity posture and protect against cyber threats.
+Learn how Pondurance retail services can integrate with the team and technology at your brick-and-mortar or e-commerce business to strengthen your cybersecurity posture and protect against cyber threats.